neoski/youtube-music-player/README.md

 `urlsToIds(playlist: string[])` : converts an array of youtube links to an array of youtube video ids

+**Notes :**

+If you have troubles with the player because it stays in a loading state.

+1. Make sure you have correctly included the youtube API `<script src="https://www.youtube.com/iframe_api"></script>` in your `index.html`

+2. Reload manually the page.

 Author : Sebastien S.
 Github repository : https://github.com/neoski/youtube-music-player